Global village

 Global village describes the phenomenon of the entire world becoming more interconnected as the result of the propagation of media technologies throughout the world.
 The term was coined by Canadian media theorist Marshall McLuhan in his books The Gutenberg Galaxy: The Making of Typographic Man (1962) and Understanding Media (1964), and the concept was expanded upon in The Global Village: Transformations in World Life and Media in the 21st Century (1989).
-Literary scholar Sue-Im Lee describes how the term global village has come to designate “the dominant term for expressing a global coexistence altered by transnational commerce, migration, and culture” (as cited in Poll, 2012).
-Economic journalist Thomas Friedman's definition of the global village as a world “tied together into a single globalized marketplace and village” is another contemporary understanding of the term (as cited in Poll, 2012).
+Literary scholar Sue-Im Lee describes how the term global village has come to designate "the dominant term for expressing a global coexistence altered by transnational commerce, migration, and culture" (as cited in Poll, 2012).
+Economic journalist Thomas Friedman's definition of the global village as a world "tied together into a single globalized marketplace and village" is another contemporary understanding of the term (as cited in Poll, 2012).

 Overview

 Marshall McLuhan, who was a Canadian thinker, coined the term "global village" in the 1960s.
 It encapsulates the daily production and consumption of media, images, and content by global audiences.
 McLuhan's views on the retribalization of Western society are prefigured in American anthropologist Edward Sapir's 1933 article on Communication, in which he wrote:

 "The multiplication of far-reaching techniques of communication has two important results.
 In the first place, it increases the sheer radius of communication, so that for certain purposes the whole civilized world is made the psychological equivalent of a primitive tribe."

 McLuhan based his concept on the phenomenon of people moving toward worldwide personal interactions, and the consequences of this shift.
 The term "global village" means that all parts of the world are being brought together by the internet and other electronic communication interconnections.
 Video communication technology allows easier connection with others, including in other countries.
-The new reality of the digital age has implications for forming new socially and culturally meaningful structures.
+The new reality of the digital age has implications for forming new socially culturally meaningful structures.
 For example, the increased velocity of transactions has fostered international density, making social networks a catalyst for social change.

 Within the global village framework, individuals transcend the micro-, meso- and macro-dynamics of their life on a daily basis.
 Individuals tend to get involved in complex communities of networks stretching worldwide.
 The increasing density of electronically established and maintained human interconnections can form new socially significant clusters.
 The global village's implications on human relations are yet to be comprehensively studied primarily in terms of pattern recognition and discrimination techniques.
 Electronic media have the ability to impact individuals differently for various reasons, such as their religious and political beliefs.
 The time in which messages are received also affects how a message is understood.

 The notion of the global village has significantly influenced perspectives on how media and technology shape human thought and culture.
 McLuhan's formulation of the concept remains influential in contemporary discussions of globalization and digital interconnectedness.